Menu

 BEST FOR: Camping; wildlife watching; desert scenery

-I feel like a list of impressive national parks in the Queensland outback wouldn’t be completed without mentioning the Simpson Desert and Munga-Thirri National Park.
+But I feel like a list of impressive national parks in the Queensland outback wouldn’t be completed without at least mentioning the Simpson Desert and Munga-Thirri National Park.

-Unfortunately, we still haven’t managed to do that desert crossing that we’ve been talking about for years, and the Birdsville Bakery is as close as I’ve come to the desert.
+Until we do that desert crossing that we’ve been talking about for years, the Birdsville Bakery will remain as close as I’ve come to the desert for now.

 I’m sure we’ll get there one day. 🙂

-Bar the last one mentioned, as we haven’t got there yet, we’ve really enjoyed these national parks in Outback Queensland.
+Bar the last one since we haven’t actually made it there yet, we’ve thoroughly enjoyed these national parks in Outback Queensland.

-They are all quite different but each one has something special to offer, from deep gorges, vast plains, Aboriginal culture and heritage, early settler (and squatter) history to an abundance of birdlife and glorious sunsets.
+They are all completely different but each has something special to offer—whether it’s deep gorges, vast plains, Aboriginal culture, early pastoral history or just an abundance of birdlife and glorious sunsets.

-If you’ve been to these places or want to put them on your bucket list (not that I’m a big fan of bucket lists 🙂 ), do let me know in the comments below.
+If you’ve been to any of these places or want to add them to your bucket list (not that I’m a big fan of bucket lists 🙂 ), let me know in the comments below.

 Happy exploring,